 Our gluten-free program provides credible, verified and science-based gluten-free certification with a label consumers can trust.
 The program demonstrates compliance to FDA gluten-free labeling guidelines and provides additional assurance to consumers through facility inspection and testing.

 Why Gluten-Free Certification for Your Organization

 Gluten-free certification is a process designed to protect consumers with celiac disease and other gluten-related disorders by confirming that a food, drink or supplement meets strict standards for gluten-free safety.
 It assures consumers that there is third-party oversight confirming the legitimacy of the manufacturer’s gluten-free processes and claims.
 There are several certifying owners that offer gluten-free certification, and each has its own criteria to ensure safety for consumers.

 In the grocery store, certification seals hopefully make it easier to identify safe and trusted products.
 Products that have been certified gluten-free will typically bear a symbol on the label, so customers with celiac disease and other gluten-related disorders can quickly and easily recognize the symbol and know that the product has earned approval.

-GITCHIA endorses the Gluten-Free Certification Program ,a food safety-based gluten management system for manufacturers, which was created by the Allergen Control Group.
-GITCHIA has brought this system to the UK.
-As the food industry becomes increasingly globalized, GITCHIA believes that international certifications such as this Gluten-Free Certification will play a critical role in ensuring that our gluten-free food supply is truly safe and trusted.
+GIGC endorses the Gluten-Free Certification Program ,a food safety-based gluten management system for manufacturers, which was created by the Allergen Control Group.
+GIGC has brought this system to the UK.
+As the food industry becomes increasingly globalized, GIGC believes that international certifications such as this Gluten-Free Certification will play a critical role in ensuring that our gluten-free food supply is truly safe and trusted.